 The third scroll contained a set of twenty-five thanksgiving hymns – like the Biblical psalms but in a language all their own.

 The Experts Step In

 As Sukenik wondered about the identity of the authors of these texts, on the other side of the city, Mar Samuel had finally found someone willing to verify the authenticity of his texts.
 Scholars at East Jerusalem’s American School of Oriental Research (ASOR) – photographed and published Mar Samuel’s scrolls – which were a copy of the book of Isaiah.
 He also had a second scroll that detailed the life and practices of a sect that calls itself the ‘Community’, in Hebrew the “yahad”.

 Now certain of their antiquity, Mar Samuel promptly left for the United States with his scrolls.
 At ASOR, not at all sure of what they had stumbled upon, the scholars sent copies of their photographs to leading US scholar, William F. Albright at Johns Hopkins University.
 A pioneer of Middle-East archaeological study, Albright was among the first to pronounce the scrolls the work of a little-known Jewish sect, the Essenes.

 Life During the Time of the Scrolls

-a) The Sadducees were aristocrats, Temple priests who demanded adherence to Jewish Law in religious observation but promoted political compromise with Rome.
+- The Sadducees were aristocrats, and Temple priests who demanded adherence to Jewish Law in religious observation but promoted political compromise with Rome.
 Adopting foreign ways, they were unpopular within general Jewish society.